-We teach the NSW curriculum through the MYP framework
+We teach the NSW curriculum through the MYP framework.

 We are interested in how students learn – using communication, research, self-management, collaboration and critical thinking skills.

-All students commencing Year 7 undertake the Middle Years Programme (MYP) of the International Baccalaureate under the curriculum of NESA, an internationally recognised framework for learning, specifically designed for students aged 11 to 16, representing best practice in Junior Secondary schools.
-Students continue to follow the content of NSW syllabuses, while the MYP provides the framework for learning.
+All students commencing Year 7 undertake the Middle Years Programme (MYP) of the International Baccalaureate under the curriculum of NESA, an internationally recognised framework for learning.
+The IB MYP is specifically designed for Middle School students and caters to their particular learning needs and styles during this stage of life.

 The MYP puts an emphasis on learning by doing and experiencing.
 For instance, a science lesson on materials might see the students making shoes in order to make real-world connections with key concepts.
 It is inclusive in nature, providing academic rigour for all students, including gifted and talented and those needing support.

 As the culmination of the student’s final year of the MYP, they undertake an independent ‘Personal Project’, which is a significant piece of work of the student’s own initiative and creativity.
 The project requires research and the creation of a product with supporting documentation.
-Examples of this have been the creation of a garden, a website detailing ways to save power or the writing of a novel.
-This incredibly rewarding project gives students an opportunity to research an area of passion which may not have been covered in school subjects.

 The MYP ensures that the middle years of schooling are not lost.
 Rather it builds skills so that our students are prepared for the move to the senior years, regardless of whether they chose to study the HSC or the IB Diploma.
 For instance, the independent ‘Personal Project’ readies a student for the challenges of a major work.